 There are several different ways to travel from Incheon International Airport to downtown Seoul.
 The most popular ways include taking the Airport Railroad Express (AREX), Seoul Metropolitan Subway, airport limousine buses, and taxis.
 Among these, the Airport Railroad has the benefit of avoiding traffic on the roads, allowing tourists to arrive at their destination at a specific time.
 The Airport Railroad Express runs directly from Incheon International Airport Terminal 1 and Terminal 2 to Seoul Station, with no stops along the way.
 On the other hand, the airport buses make it easy to reach a variety of tourist attractions and hotels throughout Seoul.
-For tourists who spent a long time on the airplane, the spacious seats of the airport buses are well sought after.
 If the train and bus are too confusing, visitors can also pay more and take a taxi from the airport directly to their destination.

 Airport Railroad Express (AREX)

-The Airport Railroad Express (AREX) operates two trains: the Express Train from Incheon International Airport Terminal 1 and Terminal 2 directly to Seoul Station and the All Stop Train that stops by 13 subway stations along the way from Incheon International Airport Terminal 2 to Seoul Station.
+The Airport Railroad Express (AREX) operates two trains: the Express Trains running from Incheon International Airport Terminal 1 and Terminal 2 directly to Seoul Station and the All Stop Train that stops by 13 subway stations along the way from Incheon International Airport Terminal 2 to Seoul Station.

-* Above fare is based on a standard one-time use transportation card (excluding 500 won refundable deposit).
+* Additional 500 won deposit required when purchasing single-use transportation card.
 Deposit can be refunded at the arrival station.

 AREX: Express Train vs. All Stop Train

 The Express Train travels non-stop from Incheon Int’l Airport Terminal 1 Station and Terminal 2 Station to Seoul Station.
-To take this train, passengers must use an Express Train Pass.
-No additional deposit is charged for the pass.
-A discount is available for customers who present flight tickets from Jeju Air, Korean Air, Asiana Airlines, China Southern Airlines, or T’way Air for departure within seven days.
+To take this train, passengers must purchase an Express Train Pass from the station.
+A discount is available for customers who present flight tickets from Jeju Air, Korean Air, Asiana Airlines, T’way Air, or Eastar Jet for departure within seven days.
 More information can be found on the official website.

 ☞ Website: www.arex.or.kr (Korean, English, Japanese, Chinese)